Friday, November 13, 2009

 thoughts on green grass, daisies and erik

-She’s one of those people that I aspire to be like; always finding the upside in down times.
-Most recently when her apartment was flooded, instead of complaining about it, she shared with me about how lucky she was to have her in-laws to house her.
-Even when I asked her “isn’t it an inconvenience??” she just shrugged her shoulders and smiled.
+She’s one of those people I aspire to be like—always finding the upside in down times.
+Most recently, when her apartment flooded, instead of complaining, she told me how lucky she was to have her in-laws to stay with.
+When I asked, “Isn’t it an inconvenience?” she just shrugged and smiled.

 I am not at Kira’s level yet.
 Far from it.
-I waiver both ways on my green grass views.
-And so, I believe that the grass is greenest wherever you water it.
-Unfortunately, I hop the fence all the time without even meaning to, water hose in hand, quick to saturate myself in the beauty of someone else's yard while I complain about everything that lacks in my own.
+I swing both ways on my green-grass philosophy.
+Some days I believe the grass is green wherever you water it.
+Other days I find myself hopping fences without meaning to, watering someone else’s yard while complaining about what’s missing in my own.

-My grass is like a Dr. Suess rhyme that never seems to rhyme…Green grass, brown grass.
-Good life.
-Blah life.
-I never quite know what my mood is going to be on any given day.
-Which frustrates me to no end, because I know I’ve got it good, really good.
-But I just can’t always feel the goodness of my good.
+My grass is like a Dr. Seuss rhyme that never quite rhymes: green grass, brown grass.
+Good life, blah life.
+I never quite know what mood I’ll wake up in.
+It frustrates me, because I know I’ve got it good.
+Really good.
+But I can’t always feel the goodness of it.

 And all this talk about grass, when the truth is, I don’t have any grass.